teto/pymptcpanalyzer/README.md

 Presentation
 ===

-Mptcpanalyzer is a tool conceived to help with MPTCP pcap analysis (as [mptcptrace] for instance).
+Mptcpanalyzer is a python tool conceived to help with MPTCP pcap analysis (as [mptcptrace] for instance).

-It accepts as input a capture file (\*.pcap) and depending on from there can :
+It accepts as input a capture file (\*.pcap) and from there can :
-- generate a CSV file with MPTCP fields
+- generate a CSV file with MPTCP fields for external processing
+- list the MPTCP connections in the pcap
+- display some statistics on a specific MPTCP connection (list of subflows etc...)
 - plot data sequence numbers for all subflows
+- plot DSN interarrival times
-- etc...
+- more to come...

 Most commands are self documented and/or with autocompletion.